 The Woodland period is divided into three phases, Early (3200 BP-2300 BP), Middle (2300-1100 BP), and Late (1100-400 BP).
 The introduction of pottery, agriculture, and a more sedentary lifestyle mark the emergence of the Woodland period.
 The population surge that began in the Archaic continued in this period.
-The concurrent development of agriculture and pottery led early theorists to posit that they were linked; however, few still support this position.
-Alternatively, the evolution of technological and subsistence systems, as well as various aspects of pan-Eastern interaction, are currently believed to underlie the evolution of ceramic vessels (Egloff 1991).
+The concurrent development of agriculture and pottery led early theorists to posit that they were linked; however, few still support this position and at times ceramic vessels emerged before agriculture (Egloff 1991).